andrewcooke/ParserCombinator.jl/README.md

 the `Try` combinator, which enables backtracking in some (generally small) portion of the grammar.

-The same approach can be used with this library, using `TrySource` as a source with `parse_try`.
+The same approach can be used with this library, using `parse_try`.

 ```
 file1.txt: